Category: Bubble Insulation

 2. Air Bubble Insulation

-Air bubble insulation sheet is also known as bubble wrap.
+Air Bubble Insulation Sheet is also known as bubble wrap.
 It’s made up of multiple layers of air bubbles between an aluminum foil, which creates an effective barrier to prevent heat up to 96%.
 It helps to maintain the indoor temperature and is ideally used for garages, basements and crawl spaces.
 The R-value of air bubble insulation is R-3 and R-5, which makes it one of the best options for cost-effective insulation.
 It keeps the indoor temperature cool in summer and warm in winter with energy efficiency.

 3. Roof Cooling Sheet

-Roof cooling sheets are best for those areas where the heat goes to its peak.
+Roof Cooling Sheets are best for those areas where the heat goes to its peak.
 It’s obvious to know that most of the heat comes from the roof in the house, and that’s why a roof cooling sheet is the best solution for them.
 They’re made up of high solar reflectance index (SRI) and thermal emittance properties, which make them robust insulation to prevent heat during the peak summer and ensure a cool indoor temperature.
 Plus, it reduces the outer noise to provide a comfortable, cool inside environment.

 4. Underdeck Insulation